HealthResearchAuthority/rsp-iras-qa/README.md

 - Tags can be placed above Features or Scenario's
 - A Feature or Scenario can have as many tags as you like.
 Separate them with spaces
 - Tags are inherited by child elements.
 E.g. tags that are placed above a Feature will be inherited by each Scenario within the Feature
+- See the **Test Traceability** section of this ReadMe for more information on using Tags appropriately within the project

 For more information consult the Cucumber Documentation provided in the Supporting Documentation
 &nbsp;